Scroll To See More Images

-This almost took the cake for “least best” Friends Thanksgiving episode, but we had to give it bump because it’s (unfortunately) so real and relatable.
+This almost took the cake for the “least best” Friends Thanksgiving episode, but we had to give it a bump because it’s (unfortunately) so real and relatable.
 Everyone can sympathize with holiday family and friend tensions, and by Season 9, Friends had to take this angle for themselves.
 Baby Emma has arrived, Joey forgets he’s supposed to be in the Macy’s Thanksgiving Day Parade, Chandler breaks Monica’s precious china, and Rachel’s hostile sister, Amy, invites herself to Thanksgiving dinner.
 It’s all the festive drama we hope to avoid in real life, only with this episode, we can’t quite seem to escape from it.

 7. “The One Where the Underdog Gets Away” (Season 1, 1994)